Sweepstakes casino access is limited in Idaho.

 Expert answers to the most frequently asked questions about sweepstakes casinos in Idaho.

-There is no Idaho law that specifically addresses sweepstakes casinos.
-However, Idaho's anti-gambling statutes (Title 18, Chapter 38) and constitutional provisions (Art.
-III, § 20) are among the broadest in the nation, prohibiting all gambling outside the state lottery, horse racing, and tribal gaming.
-Most sweepstakes casino operators interpret these laws as prohibiting their services and voluntarily exclude Idaho.
+Not available in Idaho.
+Idaho's anti-gambling statutes (Title 18, Chapter 38) and constitutional provisions (Art.
+III, § 20) are among the broadest in the nation, and most sweepstakes casino operators interpret them as a reason to exclude Idaho entirely.

 Operators exclude Idaho because the state's gambling laws are exceptionally broad and provide no safe harbor for promotional sweepstakes.
 Idaho Code § 18-3801 defines gambling as risking anything of value on a contest of chance - a definition potentially wide enough to encompass sweepstakes casino play even with a no-purchase-necessary pathway.
 Rather than risk enforcement action, most operators preemptively geo-block Idaho IP addresses.